 - May: $2,500

 To get his weekly income, he averages his monthly income ($2,500) and divides it by 4, giving him an estimated weekly income of $625.
 This realistic number is his starting point for the rest of his budget.
+A weekly budget example like this helps beginners understand how income fits into weekly budgeting tips and real financial planning.

 Why this matters: Accurate income estimation is the key to building a budget that actually works.
 It helps you prevent overspending during high-income weeks and stay consistent with savings goals.

-3.2.
+5.2.
 Step 2: List your weekly and monthly expenses

 Next, identify all your expenses to see where your money goes.
 Categorizing weekly expenses examples helps with better planning and prevents overspending.
 Review bank statements or receipts from the past two months to capture both fixed and variable costs.